 During his career of more than 10 years, Freeland had aided in the publicity of a national champion, numerous AP All-American selections including 2012 men's basketball selection, Dominique Morrison.
 He has covered the ORU women's basketball team at the NCAA Tournament, the ORU men's basketball team at a pair of postseason tournaments, and the CSU football team as they took on the defending national champion Florida Gators.

-Additionally, Freeland has overseen an increase in the number of live events streamed through ELIve, upgrading the quality as well with the use of play-by-play and graphics for baseball.
+Additionally, Freeland has overseen an increase in the number of live events streamed through ELIve, upgrading the quality as well with the use of graphics, as well as play-by-play for baseball broadcasts.

 At CSU, Freeland was the main contact for the football, cross country, and track & field programs, while overseeing the coverage of all 16 Division I teams.
 In seven years, Freeland had the chance to serve as the main contact for every sport.
 He hosted the Big South Women's Soccer Championship three times, the Big South Track and Field Championship, and also helped out at the Southern Conference Basketball tournament.